1n4r1/1n4r1.github.io/_posts/2020-07-20-Hackthebox-Sauna-Walkthrough.md

 ## 2. Getting User

 At `http://10.10.10.175/about.html#team`, we can find some members of `Egotistical Bank`.

 ![placeholder](https://media.githubusercontent.com/media/1n4r1/1n4r1.github.io/master/public/images/2020-07-19/sauna.png)

-Then, create an user list to enumerate the domain users of ``.
+Then, create an user list to enumerate the domain users of `EGOTISTICAL-BANK.LOCAL`.

 We can use [Hackthebox](https://www.hackthebox.eu/)
 ```shell